Sam Brodie: Early life

 Brodie was born in Kirkcaldy in 2001.
 He attended Balwearie High School and is self-taught in music production, starting in 2016 in his bedroom.
 Brodie later attended Kingston University and graduated with a Bachelor of Arts in Audio Production.
 He first uploaded his demos to YouTube and SoundCloud, where he found an early audience for his work.

 Musical career

 Brodie first became known as a producer on YouTube, before earning a 50/50 partnership publishing deal with Sony Music Publishing & Umbrella Songs Publishing at the age of 21.

 In 2021, Brodie performed at King Tut's Summer Nights festival, a well-known Glasgow venue known for showcasing new talent.

 In 2023, Brodie collected IMPALA gold, double silver and silver awards for his work as a songwriter on the album '12' by Russian rapper FACE.

-In 2024, he topped the Billboard Luxembourg songs chart, debuting at number one for his work as a songwriter on the song 'No Use' by American rapper and singer 03 Greedo, becoming the first Scottish record producer to have a Billboard #1 rap hit.
+In 2024, he topped the Billboard Luxembourg songs chart, debuting at number one for his work as a songwriter on the song 'No Use' by American rapper and singer 03 Greedo, becoming the first Scottish record producer to have a Billboard No. 1 rap hit.

 Brodie has produced for other artists such as The Last Artful, Dodgr, and Lil Bean.
 He has also worked with producers Teddy Riley and Cubeatz.